 Unfortunately, I can’t lay out a practice for Bipolar Disorder in this article.
 It really needs to be individualized.
 But a Yoga Therapist should be able to help you if you are suffering.
 If you would like a referral to a Breathing Deeply Yoga Therapist, please contact us here.

 Bipolar Disorder can be helped and the science of yoga has much to offer.
 We often think of this as only affecting the mind, but new research continues to remind us that the way to effect the mind is often through the body.
-The holistic science of yoga therapy can be a great help for a disorder that can be challenging to work with.
+The holistic science of yoga therapy can be a great help for a variety of mental disorders that can be challenging to work with.

 May we all find peace today,